Many food crops thrive well in cool weather [1]. Quite a few of them can be grown in winter, including kale.

 9. Carrot

-A root veggie that grows well in the cool season.
-They need around 3 to 4 months to reach maturity.
-They even get sweeter in the winter.
+A carrot is a root veggie that grows well in the cool season.
+It takes around 3 to 4 months to reach maturity.
+It even gets sweeter in the winter.

 10. Cauliflower